 - Mash them thoroughly before you add anything else!
 And then when you do add cream, butter, milk, salt, cheese, sour cream…anything, make sure that it is at room temperature.
 Don’t go adding cold ingredients to your hot potatoes or you’ll end up a lukewarm dish.

-- After you’ve mashed your potatoes and added your other ingredients, taste tested and approved, spoon your potatoes into a serving dish that can be placed in the oven.
+After you’ve mashed your potatoes and added your other ingredients, taste tested and approved, spoon your potatoes into a serving dish that can be placed in the oven.
 Place a few small pats of butter or sprinkle cheese on the top of the potatoes and then mix in to where they are just hidden under a thin layer of potatoes.
 Place in a hot oven a few minutes, around 10-15, then when you go to serve you’ll have a hidden treasure of piping hot melted butter or savory melted cheese ready for the taking!
 Soon you’ll also have people fighting to be the first in the mashed potato line.
 You might also like these homestyle Side Dish recipes:

 - 1/2 cup half and half